sc-ventures/cloudbreak-documentation/docs/security-cb-customdom.md

-## Configure Access from Custom Domains
+## Configure sccess from custom domains

 Cloudbreak deployer, which uses UAA as an identity provider, supports multitenancy.
 In UAA, multitenancy is managed through identity zones.
 An identity zone is accessed through a unique subdomain.
 For example, if the standard UAA responds to `https://uaa.10.244.0.34.xip.io`, a zone on this UAA can be accessed through a unique subdomain `https://testzone1.uaa.10.244.0.34.xip.io`.